unproductive-labs/isekai-world-state/players/3260549d/character.md

 - **Last Seen**: Just arrived in the isekai world

 ## Inventory
-- **Enchanted Rope** (gift from Belkan): Never breaks or tangles, extends as needed, moves on its own to help before needed - responded eagerly to starlight abilities
+- **Enchanted Rope** (gift from Belkan): Never breaks or tangles, extends as needed, moves on its own to help before needed - **STARLIGHT RESONANCE ACTIVE** - rope now glows with cosmic energy when Star-Walker title is spoken, creating magical connection between players

 ## Abilities
 - Basic exploration